Common assault: Racially or religiously aggravated offence

 In England and Wales, section 29(1)(c) of the Crime and Disorder Act 1998 (c.37) creates the distinct offence of racially or religiously aggravated common assault.

-Status of offence
+Status of the offence

-This is the least serious assault.
-It is not at all uncommon for more serious assault charges to be reduced to common assault in "plea-bargaining" by prosecutors to avoid the additional expense of a Crown Court trial should the defendant elect for same.
+Common assault is the least serious assault.
+It is common for more serious assault charges to be reduced to common assault in "plea bargaining" by prosecutors to avoid the additional expense of a Crown Court trial for a more serious either-way offence should the defendant elect for one.
 In real terms, the degree of fear or the level of injury required for a conviction can be unproven.
 No injury is required to prove battery.